 Canon 1300D versus Canon 20D

 The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS 20D are two digital cameras that were officially introduced, respectively, in March 2016 and August 2004.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The 1300D has a resolution of 17.9 megapixel, whereas the 20D provides 8.2 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 1300D and the Canon 20D is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 1300D – represents the basis for the calculations across all the size and weight measures).